fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 A derived type can contain functions or subroutines that are **bound** to it.
 We'll refer to them as _type-bound procedures_.
 Type-bound procedures follow the `contains` statement that, in turn, follows all member variable declarations.

-{% include note.html content="It is impossible to describe type-bound procedures in their full syntax without delving into OOP features of modern Fortran.
-For that reason only a simple example is provided in this final part, to demonstrate a very basic use." %}
+{% include note.html content="It is impossible to describe type-bound procedures in full without delving into OOP features of modern Fortran.
+For now we'll focus on a simple example to show their basic use." %}

 Example of a derived type with basic bound-procedure: